Dayyoung/dayyoung.github.io-dunkpay/index.md

 **currency**
 - `currency` - The unit of currency that you want to sell price.
 [For support currency see.](https://blockchain.info/api/exchange_rates_api)

-**escrow**
-- `escrow` - An option to enable your escrow payment.
-It completes when your buyer confirms a transaction.

-**escrowMail**
-- `escrowMail` - escrowMail is the email address of the buyer in the escrow payment.
-If you do not enter this option, you will be prompted for your purchase.

 **itemName**
 - `itemName` - It will be described on your product.
 It supports UTF-8 encoded character.